clintonboys/clintonboys.github.io/projects/index.md

   - Starting [here](http://www.clintonboys.com/qanda-tweets/) I do some sentiment analysis of Twitter data for tweets posted during the broadcast of an Australian political panel show infamous for its lively Twitter feed.
   - [Here](https://github.com/clintonboys/lifetime_flight_simulator) I wrote a tongue-in-cheek game to demonstrate the safety of air travel.
   - [Here](http://www.clintonboys.com/five-months-of-data-science/) and [here](http://www.clintonboys.com/one-year-of-data-science/) I talk about my experience transitioning into the world of data and data science from academia.
+- In 2016 I started looking into simulating cricket matches with the goal of performing some data mining on the simulations; the series of posts starts [here](http://www.clintonboys.com/cricket-scoreboards-1/).

 ## Mathematics